Australia–Germany relations: Relations with the GDR

 For about 27 years after the collapse of Nazi Germany, the Australian government refused to recognise East Germany or accept East German passports, due to ideological and political reasons; Australia viewing the GDR as a satellite state aligned and heavily influenced by the Soviet Union, while the GDR viewed Australia as a product of British colonialism, intent on destroying Marxism–Leninism.
 There were small trade relations and low-level visits though, which went unnoticed by the governments.

 It wasn't until 1972, when, after a Labor victory led by Gough Whitlam, the government then considered recognition of the GDR.
 After some negotiations between the two governments, the Australian government finally recognised the GDR the following year.
 An embassy was built in the "diplomatic quarter" of East Berlin at Grabbeallee 34.
 Following German reunification in 1990, the embassy (along with the other one in Bonn) was closed.

 European Union

 Germany was a founding member of the European Union (EU).
 The EU and Australia have solid relations and increasingly see eye-to-eye on international issues.
 The EU-Australian relations are founded on a Partnership Framework, first agreed in 2008.
 It covers not just economic relations, but broader political issues and cooperation.
+Since 2025, there have been discussions about integrating the EU with the CPTPP, a Pacific Rim free trade agreement which includes medium sized economies such as Australia, Canada, Japan and Mexico, but not China and the United States.
+Such a deal would align with the EU's pivot away from US dependency, and towards stronger alliances with middle powers.

+Diplomatic Visits

+Chancellor Angela Merkel conducted a significant visit to Australia in November 2014, attending the G20 Summit in Brisbane and delivering a keynote address at the Lowy Institute in Sydney.
+Earlier that month, President Frank-Walter Steinmeier undertook a state visit to Sydney and Perth, which marked the first visit by a German President to Australia in sixteen years.
+During this trip, Steinmeier addressed the Asia-Pacific Regional Conference and engaged in dialogue regarding migration policies and economic cooperation between the two nations.
+Australian Prime Minister Malcolm Turnbull visited Berlin in November 2015. in February 2026, German Foreign Minister Johann Wadephul traveled to Canberra to meet with Australian Foreign Minister Penny Wong.
+This was part of a diplomatic tour of the Western Pacific area by Wadephul, which also included visits to Brunei, New Zealand, Singapore and Tonga.
+Topics discussed in Australia included the potential EU-CPTPP alignment, and the importance of middle power diplomacy.
+In March 2026, German Defence Minister Boris Pistorius visited Australia, Japan and Singapore.